sflavelle/writing/Begin Again/Chapters/Part 3/07 Here We Go Again/3 Detective Marina.md

 "Hmm, no sorry.
 They *do* record to a main storage drive, but if you have an adapter you could... probably get last night's data on that laptop of yours."

 "Oh, yeah, good idea!
-We should probably check Friday night too, just in case... let's see..."
+I definitely have one floating around in my bag somewhere...
+Okay, let's see..."

 Half-talking to herself, she began to recount.
 "Okay, Friday night, Lily does her set and then vanishes.
 Nobody sees her until Saturday night," she nods at Sheldon, "and by then she's under their control.
 Wherever she went, the Octarians were right on her."